Sowiedu/guides/raspibolt/raspibolt_68_shango.md

 The mobile app Shango (http://shangoapp.com) allows the managment of the Lightning daemon on your RaspiBolt.
 It provides an status overview, lists peers, allows to open & close channels, make payments and create invoices.

 As this app controls has full control over you RaspiBolt, there is trust involved.
-Is is unclear, if this will be an open-source application and whether it's trustworthy. **Use it at your own risk.**
+It is unclear, if this will be an open-source application and whether it's trustworthy. **Use it at your own risk.**

 Even if the app is trustworthy, your RaspiBolt needs to be externally controlled using the gRPC interface.
 This adds an